Kazade/simulant-engine/documentation/tutorial_1.md

-# Writing your first Simulant Application
+# Writing your First Simulant Application

 Welcome to the first Simulant tutorial!